maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/49-sonoma-county-registrar-of-voters/all-elections/en/more-voting-info/be-poll-worker.md

 priority: "Minor"
 ---

-Check out this great opportunity to help your community while earning extra money: be a Poll Worker in [Sonoma County](https://sonomacounty.ca.gov/CRA/Registrar-of-Voters/Poll-Worker-Info/Serve-as-a-Poll-Worker/)!
+Check out this great opportunity to help your community while earning extra money: be a Poll Worker in [Sonoma County](https://sonomacounty.ca.gov/CRA/Registrar-of-Voters/Poll-Worker-Information/)!

-The County of Sonoma is also actively recruiting bilingual poll workers fluent in Khmer, Spanish, Tagalog or Vietnamese to serve their communities.
+The County of Sonoma is also actively recruiting bilingual poll workers fluent in the following languages to serve their communities:
+- Spanish
+- Tagalog
+- Vietnamese
+- Khmer